How to Pass Your Washington Foster Home Inspection the First Time

 WAC 110-148-1320: Environment requirements.
 The home must provide a "nurturing, respectful, and supportive" environment.
 This is broadly interpreted but establishes the baseline tone for the inspection.

 WAC 110-148-1365: Space and bedroom requirements.
 Each foster child must have access to a bedroom meeting minimum square footage requirements.
-Children cannot share a room with adults.
+Children over the age of one cannot share a bedroom with an adult unless a specific medical or developmental reason is approved.
 Age and gender separation requirements apply in specific circumstances.
 If your bedroom is smaller than expected, measure before the inspection.

-WAC 110-148-1370: Firearms and weapons storage.
-Firearms must be stored unloaded in a locked container with ammunition stored separately.
+WAC 110-148: Firearms and weapons storage.
+Firearms and ammunition must be stored in separate locked containers or a locked gun safe.
 This is among the most frequently flagged requirements.
-Trigger locks alone are not sufficient — locked storage is required.

-WAC 110-148-1385: Cleaning products and hazardous materials.
-Cleaning chemicals, pesticides, and other hazardous materials must be stored in a location inaccessible to children.
-A cabinet with a child safety lock qualifies for many inspectors; a locked cabinet is the safest interpretation.
+WAC 110-148: Cleaning products and hazardous materials.
+Cleaning chemicals, pesticides, and other hazardous materials must be kept in locked or child-inaccessible storage.

-WAC 110-148-1390: Water temperature.
-Water heaters must be set at or below 120°F. This is easy to check and easy to adjust — and frequently overlooked.
-Check your water heater setting before the inspection.
+WAC 110-148: Water temperature.
+Hot water at the tap must not exceed 120°F. This is easy to check and easy to adjust — and frequently overlooked.
+Check it before the inspection.

-WAC 110-148-1395: Smoke detectors and carbon monoxide alarms.
-Smoke detectors are required in each bedroom, outside each sleeping area, and on each level of the home.
+WAC 110-148: Smoke detectors and carbon monoxide alarms.
+Smoke detectors are required in each bedroom and on each level of the home.
 Carbon monoxide alarms are required on each level with sleeping areas.
 Test every device before the inspection.

 WAC 110-148-1440: Cleanliness and sanitation.
 The home must be clean, safe, and sanitary throughout.
 This is where moisture and mold become relevant.